Water supply resilience

 The contractor is Dews Construction Limited (Sam Dews, 027 592 2290)

 David Crescent (Karori), water main renewal

-Work to renew the water main will begin on 23 June and is expected to take 12 weeks to complete.
+Work to renew the water main began on 23 June and is expected to take 12 weeks to complete.

 The contractor is Te Aratika Drilling Limited (Robbie Bracken, 021 881 479)

 Queen St (Petone), stormwater and wastewater renewal

 Work to renew the stormwater and wastewater pipes began on 4 July and will be completed by December.

 For more information, check out this project page.

 Work to renew the stormwater and wastewater pipes buried beneath Molesworth Street is running behind schedule and is now likely to be completed in November 2016.

 The work involves replacing pipes from Little Pipitea Street to just past the motorway on-ramp (87 – 133 Molesworth Street).
 Read more about this job here.